JaxsonJJerger/nutshell/README.md

 - cmd \[arg]\* \[|cmd \[arg]\*]\* \[< fn1] \[ >[>] fn2 ] \[ 2>fn3 || 2>&1 ] \[&]

 Implemented: I/O redirection works for all built-in commands as well as the non-built-in commands 'alias' and 'printenv'.
-Redirections can be used in combination with one another except those with exclusive or must be one or the other
+Redirections can be used in combination with one another except those with exclusive or must be one or the other.
+Built-in commands available are limited to PATH environment variable directories.